Schattenbrot/mini-block/README.md

   - centralized fetching (happens all over the place inside of components instead of functions)
   - Check again for Delete after cors is fixed (in components/home/PostListItem.jsx for some stupid reason)
   - create useInput component to make it reuseable.
 (Not needed now ... but great practice)

+### Docker-files

+- After project is finished adjust the docker-files for building the project for production.
+  - Adjust README "Usage" part accordingly.

 ## License